 Senpai Daishin is the founder, senior teacher, and leader of the BFF of CT.
 With over 30 years of experience with Buddhism, he infuses insight, compassionate action, and humor into the Fellowship’s activities.
 Also, he is known for his contagious enthusiasm to practice and share the Buddhist path with others.
 As well as being the founder and senior teacher, he also has served as the Board of Director and Executive Director of the Buddhist Faith Fellowship since 2001.

 Earning a B.S. in Business and a M.A. in Spanish from Central Connecticut State University, Senpai also received an extensive international education studying in Spain, Costa Rica, Brazil, and Quebec, Canada.
-After several years of formal seminary study and practice, he received lamp transmission and ordination in the year 2000 under his original dharma-name, Source of Wisdom, from the Venerable Thich Tri Hoang of the Lieu Quàn Lineage who is also a 43rd generation member of the Thièn Lâm Te (Linji) school.
+After several years of formal seminary study and practice, he received lamp transmission and ordination in the Dharma Teacher Order, in the year 2000, under his original dharma-name, Source of Wisdom, from the Venerable Thich Tri Hoang of the Lieu Quàn Lineage who is also a 43rd generation member of the Thièn Lâm Te (Linji) school.
 Through the guidance of the Venerable, he studied Theravada and Mahayana traditions focusing on Thièn (Vietnamese Zen) and Pure Land Buddhism.
 Later, he completed the 3-year Northampton Shin Sangha’s Lay Teachers Program under North America’s foremost Shin teacher, Rev. Taitetsu Unno.

 Soon after, he founded the New England Institute for Buddhist Studies and the North American Shin Buddhist Association, created a Sangha leadership program to train new teachers, and helped spearhead the 12 Step Buddhist Sangha, the Connecticut Buddhist Film Festival, an environmental group called Buddha Gaia, and the Shin Buddhist Prison Ministry.
 Besides being a well-known Buddhist teacher, he is an experienced World Language teacher and is an adjunct professor at the University of Connecticut.